brickgao/cos-python-sdk/README.md

 The transcation hold your operations to the blockchain.

-To let it take effect, you must broadcast it with your account. e.g.
+To let it take effect, you must broadcast it with your account, e.g.:

 ```python
 from contentos_sdk.cipher import Secp256k1Cipher